mattdzugan/World-Population-Cartogram/README.md

 From Wikipedia:
 > A cartogram is a map in which some thematic mapping variable – such as travel time, population, or GNP – is substituted for land area or distance

-Good cartograms are notoriously difficult to make, as they require a careful balance of distorting distance, area, & shape -- enough to match the target variable, but not too much causing the countires to become unrecognizable.
+Good cartograms are notoriously difficult to make, as they require a careful balance of distorting distance, area, & shape -- enough to match the target variable, but not too much causing the countries to become unrecognizable.
 For this reason, cartograms that are generated purely algorithmically are generally of low quality.
 Hence my motivation for this repo.  **Max Roser's map is fantastic and should be available for anyone and everyone to easily build upon.**  In fact, it's so good, it's the first image in the [wikipedia entry for "cartogram"](https://en.wikipedia.org/wiki/Cartogram).

-Here's a small gallery of graphics I made using this catrogram layout:
+Here's a small gallery of graphics I made using this cartogram layout:
 <img src="./img/demo.gif">

 ## 🔢 About the Data and its Format

 ### The Square Grid
 The cartogram is composed ~15,000 square* cells within a grid.
 Each cell represents a population of 500,000 (0.5M) people who reside in its corresponding country.
 This means that the only information necessary to represent the **World Population Cartogram** is a list of tuples: `{X, Y, Country}` describing which cells map to which countries.
 To avoid dealing with spelling mismatches and other localization glitches, this repo uses [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1) country codes to identify countries.

 #### cells.csv
 For example, the following 11 rows represent the 4.7M people (9 cells) of New Zealand (`ISO: 554`) and the 0.9M people (2 cells) of Fiji (`ISO: 242`)
 ```
 X,    Y,    CountryCode
 337,  0,    554